 in Theory of Energy and Charge Transfer in Natural and Artificial Photosynthesis

-Postdoctoral researcher position at the Faculty of Mathematics and Physics of Charles University is available with a start from January 1st, 2019 (initially for one year, with a possibility of extension).
+Postdoctoral researcher position at the Faculty of Mathematics and Physics of Charles University is available with a start from January 1st, 2022 or later (initially for one year, with a possibility of extension).
 Candidates with strong background in fields of open quantum systems, theory of energy and charge transfer phenomena in molecular and solid state systems and/or theory of time resolved spectroscopy are invited to apply.
 Selected candidate would participate in a research project on hot topics in natural and artificial light-harvesting.

 - Experience with open quantum systems theory methods

 - PhD in chemistry, physics or related fields

 - General interest in open quantum systems and quantum mechanics as such

 - Interest in answering biologically relevant questions with physics and chemisty